 - Shoplifting is a theft that police have little or no control over.
 Store security forces are under the control of the store administration, and their policies vary from strict enforcement, arrest and prosecution, to only a warning.
-Policy change has been directed toward prosecuting the offenders rather than warning them, causing to some extent an increase in the number of shoplifting offenses reported to the police. - Certain types of property such as CD players, radar detectors and radios are popular and present resale opportunities. - Youth gang activity on the increase resulting in thefts from motor vehicles.
+Policy change has been directed toward prosecuting the offenders rather than warning them, causing to some extent an increase in the number of shoplifting offenses reported to the police. - Certain types of property such as GPS devices, mobile phones, laptops, and other electronic devices are common and present resale opportunities. - Youth gang activity on the increase resulting in thefts from motor vehicles.